Other Public Interest Fellowship Opportunities

 The Google Policy Fellows will have the opportunity to work at public interest organizations at the forefront of debates on broadband and access policy, content regulation, copyright and creativity, consumer privacy, open government, government surveillance, data security, data innovation, free expression and more.
 Fellows will be assigned a lead mentor at their host organizations and will have the opportunity to work with several senior staff members over the course of the summer.
 Fellows will be expected to make substantive contributions to the work of their organization, including conducting policy research and analysis, drafting reports and white papers, attending government and industry meetings and conferences, and participating in other advocacy activities.https://www.google.com/policyfellowship/index.html

 Eligibility is based on enrollment in an accredited university.
 You may be enrolled as a full-time or part-time student.
 You must be eligible and authorized to work in the country of your fellowship.
 Please see individual host organizations for more information about the program timeline.
 You are welcome to apply to more than one host organization.
 Please see the website for complete information.

 Please see individual host organizations for more information about the program timeline.
 Applications can be found online.

 Humanity in Action Fellowship Program

-Humanity in Action covers the costs of participation and accommodation during the fellowship programs.
-Humanity in Action will also cover the cost of airfare to Washington, DC to attend the orientation at the Council on Foreign Relations.
+COSTS: Humanity in Action covers the costs of participation and accommodation during the fellowship programs.
 However, all Fellows will be responsible for financing the cost of round-trip airfare from the United States to their program city.
 Humanity in Action will cover this cost for Fellows with documented need.